Coleoptera

 Heteronychus arator

 The African Black Beetle (Heteronychus arator) is an introduced pest species.
 In NZ it’s mostly found in the upper North Island.
-The larvae are often referred to as grass grubs, although they are a different species to native grass grubs (Bronze Beetle larvae).
+Its larvae are often referred to as "grass grubs", although they're a completely different species to native grass grubs (Costelytra giveni) and bronze beetle larvae (Eucolaspis brunnea).

 Adults

-The adult beetles are glossy black, oval-shaped and generally 12 - 15mm long.
-On the underside of most of the body are light-brown bristle-like structures (setae).
-At the front of the body is the head, which is short, broad and angles downwards.
+The adult beetles are glossy black, oval-shaped and 12-15mm long.
+On the underside of the body are light-brown bristle-like structures (setae).
+The head is short, broad and angles downwards.
 At the front of the head are chewing mouthparts.
 On either side of the head are a pair of compound eyes and short, golf-club-like antennae.
 Behind the head, on the upper side of the body, is a large trapezoid-shaped plate (pronotum) which is the front segment of the middle section of the body (thorax).

 Attached to the underside of the thorax are 3 pairs of legs which are lightly covered in spines.
 The upper portion of the leg is slightly flattened while the lower leg is thinner and thread-like.
 However, in males, the lower portion of the front legs are also slightly flattened.
 At the tips of the legs are claws.
 The hindlegs are the largest pair which are used for digging.